EE Funding

 Preference will go to:

-• Projects engaging audiences which have often been underserved in environmental and outdoor education programming will receive priority scoring.
-For this grant, descriptions of underserved communities can include, but is not limited to
+• Projects engaging audiences which have often been underserved in environmental and outdoor education programming.
+For this grant, underserved communities can include, but are not limited to, the socioeconomic status of the group, neurodiverse populations, and people with disabilities.

 Areas of Focus: